 At its heart, my blog is a repository for my family’s stories and recipes, some of the latter haven’t been prepared in decades.
 With an enormous amount of help from Mom’s Sister, “Zia“, as Master Chef, Instructor, and Family Historian, this blog is our gift to the youngest and future members of our family.
 So, thank you, Judy, for offering me the opportunity to guest host and introduce my family and recipes to your readers.
 I think I can speak for everyone when I say that it is such great news to hear that your recovery is progressing so well.
 I can’t wait to see you back here once again, sharing more of your fantastic recipes.

-I know.
-Today was supposed to be a post demonstrating how to make garganelli.
-It’s all written and everything.
-Honest.
-But last week I saw ramps were available through a local CSA. and rather than wait for our farmers markets to re-open for the season, I jumped at the chance to buy some.
-The garganelli post will have to wait in order to give you the opportunity to get yourselves some ramps and try this pesto recipe.
+Today was supposed to be a post demonstrating how to make garganelli, but last week I saw ramps were available through a local CSA.
+Rather than wait for our farmers markets to re-open for the season, I jumped at the chance to make this pesto recipe.

 Once trimmed, the entire ramp is edible, leaves and all, and some describe their mild taste as a cross between leeks and garlic.
 Ramps can be served in many ways: in omelets, dumplings, pickled, sautéed with vegetables, in salads, and, of course, with pasta.
 In fact, two years ago, I shared a recipe for Fettuccine with Asparagus, Artichokes, and Ramps.